surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Debuggers.md

     "Upgrade to PowerShell 7!"
   }
   else {
-    "Have you run a background job today (start-job)?"
+    "Have you run a background job today (Start-Job)?"
   }
 }